Last Updated on September 20, 2022 by Annie M. Moore

-- Due to the greasy nature of Type 1 hair, it tends to get dirty faster so you will have to wash your hair frequently.
-It would be best if you went for light shampoos and conditioners that will not leave too much oil in your hair as that would only get it dirty faster.
+- Due to the greasy nature of Type 1 hair tends to get dirty faster so you will have to wash your hair frequently.
+It would be best to go for light shampoos and conditioners that will not leave too much oil in your hair as that would only get it dirty faster.

 - Many people with Type 1 hair often assume they have limited styling options, but that is not true.
-You can attempt a variety of styles using the right products to give your hair hold, and you can even get an excellent cut.
-However, the key to having a beautiful hair cut with straight hair is cutting it in layers.
+You can attempt various styles using the right products to give your hair hold, and you can even get an excellent cut.
+However, the key to having a beautiful haircut with straight hair is cutting it in layers.
 That will give the hair volume and make it look bouncy.

 Hair Type 2

 Type 2 hair is usually wavy and neither too dry nor oily.
-The waviness, but it gives the hair a thicker look than Type 1 hair.
+The waviness gives the hair a thicker look than Type 1 hair.
 Type 2 hair is also divided into 3 sub-sections: